-- Fair for Its Day: Many people see this film as a hopelessly outdated relic of a time when gays were only camp, snarky queens.
-Few are aware that this was one of the first films to show homosexuals as not only protagonists, but real three dimensional individuals who were every bit as human as their straight counterparts.
-This is from a time when Gays rarely even made it to the end credits of films.
+- Fair for Its Day: Many people see this film as a hopelessly outdated relic of a time when gay characters were only camp, snarky queens.
+Few are aware that this was one of the first films to show gay characters as not only protagonists, but real three-dimensional individuals who were every bit as human as their straight counterparts.
+This is from a time when gay characters rarely even made it to the end credits of films.

 - Genius Bonus: The dialogue is loaded with literary and cinematic references that are likely to go over many viewers' heads.

 - Hank and Larry's phone calls to each other.

 - Michael's gift to Harold - a silver framed photo of Michael, with an inscription that's never revealed.Harold: (choked up) Thank you, Michael.